JD Nonmatriculant/LLM in Taxation Dual Degree Admission

 JD Nonmatriculant/LLM-Taxation Application

 Candidates for the JD/LLM in Taxation program must submit a Special Advanced Standing application.
-The Special Advanced Standing online application for fall 2023 JD Nonmatriculant/LLM in Taxation Dual Degree admission will be available September 1.
+The Special Advanced Standing online application for fall 2023 JD Nonmatriculant/LLM in Taxation Dual Degree admission is now available.

 JD Nonmatriculant/LLM-Taxation Deadline